kwaldenphd/python-structured-data/README.md

 <blockquote>Q7: Create a small dictionary and write it to a CSV file.
 Include code + comments.</blockquote>

-## Additional CSV Lab Notebook Question
+## Additional CSV Lab Notebook Questions

 Q8: Navigate to an open data portal and download a `.csv` or `.xlsx` file.